dwave-examples/coordinated-multipoint-notebook/README.md

 Such techniques enable network providers to increase and improve their cellphone service, especially in dense urban areas.
-However, such techniques demand processing capabilities that can scale steeply with network size.
+However, such techniques demand processing capacity that can increase steeply with network size.

-This notebook demonstrates the use of quantum computer in decoding signals transmitted in a model CoMP problem and compares performance to other decoding methods in use by cellular networks.
+This notebook demonstrates the use of quantum computer in decoding transmissions in CoMP problems and compares performance to other decoding methods in use by contemporary cellular networks.

 ## Installation